 It was good, but standard.
 I wasn't blown away like I had been at the other places we'd eaten at.

 J.E.
 Irausquin Blvd.
 345 (across from Hilton), Palm Beach

-I had salmon rolls as appetizer followed the “shellfish trio”, a combination of lobster, shrimp and scallops in lobster sauce.
-I’m starting to drool just thinking about it again.
+I had salmon rolls as an appetizer followed the “shellfish trio”, a combination of lobster, shrimp, and scallops in lobster sauce.
+I'm starting to drool just thinking about it again.